computablelabs/compspec/INTRO.md

 provide additional context for newcomers to the field and explain intuitions and ideas and not just the raw mechanics.
-By the time you finish reading this book, you should be prepared to launch your own data market and get started on gathering new and interesting datasets.
+By the time you finish reading this book, you should be prepared to contribute to existing data markets, and even launch your own data market to get started on gathering new and interesting data.
 Even more importantly, you should have an understanding of the challenges of decentralizing control and ownership of data and a solid working understanding of the libraries Computable provides to help you tackle this problem.
 Welcome onboard to the Computable community!
 It's going to be a ride!

 [Next Chapter](docs/contracts/index.html)